Design for Meaningful Change

 Each of these dimensions is measured independently.
 Together, they provide a comprehensive picture of the building's meaning — and a reliable basis for the decisions that follow.

-Who we survey
+Who we reach

 • Regular churchgoers